 He also let me know how the process would work: at this stage, there were 10-15 candidates he was screening.
 The next round, there would be 5ish.
 The final round would only leave 2-3 candidates, and would require an in-person interview at Seattle HQ (Brooks would fly you out).

 The next month, in late October, I was contacted for the second round, with the National Guru Supervisor.
 This call was more formal, and had some tough questions like “What’s a common misconception people have about you?” and “What are some ideas to increase sell-through?”.
 There was also a more fun question of “What’s your theme song?”
 I stumbled on the hard questions in this round, so I thought the process would end there for me.

 To my surprise, I was contacted a few weeks later to arrange travel to Seattle HQ for final round interviews.
 Brooks would cover my flight, one night in a hotel, transportation to/from the airport and interview, and $75 in meals.
-I asked to extend my trip (and of course said I’d cover my extra expenses), because they might’ve otherwise flown me in and out just for the interview—which would’ve been a little ridiculous given then I live in Boston.
+I asked to extend my trip (and of course said I’d cover my extra expenses), because they might’ve otherwise flown me in and out just for the interview—which would’ve been a little ridiculous given that I live in Boston.